-The Chief Operating Officer/Chief Finance Officer
+The Chief Operating Officer Responsibilities

-7.3.
-The Chief Operating Officer / Chief Finance Officer will oversee arrangements to ensure that the CCG's register of interests is publicly accessible and will advise on how declarations should be made and how interests are managed.
-The Chief Operating Officer / Chief Financial Officer will develop procedures for managing those interests that are common to a number of individuals or to specific activities of the CCG.
+7.4.
+The Chief Operating Officer will oversee arrangements to ensure that the CCG's register of interests is publicly accessible and will advise on how declarations of should be made and how interests are managed.
+The Chief Operating Officer will develop procedures for managing those interests that are common to a number of individuals or to specific activities of the CCG.

-Employees/Staff Working on Behalf of the Vale of York Clinical Commissioning Group
+Employees / Staff Working on Behalf of the Vale of York Clinical Commissioning Group